codemagic-ci-cd/codemagic-docs/content/knowledge-base/migrating-from-bitrise.md

 Follow the example [here](../yaml-publishing/google-play/) to configure publishing to Google Play it in your `codemagic.yaml`.

 The `Google Play Deploy` step in `bitrise.yml` and the publishing in `codemagic.yaml` are relatively similar.
 However, Bitrise requires you to add the package name of the application.
-Codemagic publishes the relevant artefacts generated during the build with their respective names.
+Codemagic publishes the relevant artifacts generated during the build with their respective names.

 **bitrise.yml**